OpenTermsArchive/doc/content/guidelines/choosing-selectors.en.md

 ...
 ```

-✅ Some stable selectors could be:
+✅ Some durable selectors could be:

 ```json
 "select": "[role="main"]"